TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/62 - 1 John/1 John 3/1 John 3.18.md

 ---

-[ My] Little children, let us not love in word, neither with the tongue; but in deed and truth.
+My little children, let's not love in word only, neither with the tongue only, but in deed and truth.